Real Options Relevant to Capital Inves ...

 An optimal board of directors does not exist.
 As such, boards vary based on the company’s size, structure, and type of operations.
 However, most governance codes stipulate that board members should reflect different expertise, backgrounds, and competencies.

 Customers expect a company to satisfy their needs and give them the necessary benefits when they purchase its goods or services.
-Customers may receive continuous support, product guarantees, and after-sale service, depending on the products and services a company deals in.
+Customers may receive continuous support, product guarantees, and after-sales service, depending on the products and services a company deals in.

 Suppliers are the short-term creditors of a company whose main interest is to be paid as agreed for products or services delivered.
 Suppliers are interested in a company’s financial health and seek long-term relationships with it for mutual benefits.